 The new feature, Over Impact in Over World allows you get the chance to capture at least one of your former allied mobile suits.
-9 times out of 10, it's a Gundam-type MS. It's a potential Game Breaker as you can get some good Gundams very early in the game.
+9 times out of 10, it's a Gundam-type MS. So you can get some good Gundams very early in the game.
 (In the first 3 of the A-block missions alone, you can get the Strike, GP-01, and Impulse Gundams.

 Early-Bird Cameo: Typically a new series will have few key MS in G Gen before it makes its full debut in the next game (see: Strike and Aegis in Neo, 00-Raiser in Wars).
 A special case of this occurs in Mono-Eye Gundams, where you can actually obtain an early design version of the Aile Strike Gundam (but see Guide Dang It for more details}.

 Expy: It's hard not to see Dee Trier of DS as Rei Ayanami's long-lost sister.

 Code Amelias, the main villain from Overworld looks a lot like Werbellia the Swamp Witch from Queen's Blade Rebellion, up to sharing the same voice actress and similar backgrounds.